S41G0N/prompt-assistant/README.md

 ```

-## Acknowledgment

-This plugin was forked from [dingllm.nvim](https://github.com/yacineMTB/dingllm.nvim) project made by yacineMTB.
-Modifications were made, the ability to display the result on a split window was added, cursor behavior was improved so I doesn't override existing text.
-Ollama support was added.

 ## Usage, Keymaps & Extensive Configuration
-The plugin is very easy to use, just setup a config file, require "prompt-assistant" and map the necessary functions (overriding globals, setting up custom behaviors are completely optional).
+For extensive configuration, the following can be added into your neovim config file.
+Load "prompt-assistant" and map the necessary functions (overriding globals and setting up custom behaviors are completely optional):

 ```lua
 local prompt_assistant = require("prompt-assistant")